troclaux/notes/aws.md

 > fully-managed identity service that allows you to add user sign-up, sign-in and access control to your apps quickly and easily

 - similar to auth0 and firebase
+- supports encryption of data at rest and while it's in transit
 - identity for web/mobile application's users
 - don't create an IAM user for the clients of your application, use Cognito
 - instead of giving your app's users aws iam accounts (which are meant for admins and systems), use cognito to manage their identities securely
-- also capable of signing in with google/facebook/twitter accounts
+- also capable of signing in with google/facebook/twitter accounts for federated authentication

 ## Comprehend